gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 ## 01-local-tracker

 Here comes an optional part.
 The Probe Point tool allows dynamic attachment and detachment during the simulation.
-Therefore, we can create a way to start and stop listening for our LocalInstTracker.
+Therefore, we can create a way to start and stop listening for our `LocalInstTracker`.

-In the `inst_tracker.hh`,
+In the `inst_tracker.hh`, add the following:

 ```cpp
 bool listening;